Liuyi861/lab1-your-Liuyi-Bao/README.md

-# lab1-your-gitname
+# lab1-your-Liuyi Bao
-tips to working with git and github example commit message
+tips to working with git and github commit message forks